Avante-Vangard/AV-Evangard-LO7/README.md

 __3. Build stylesheet in LibreOffice Calc.__

+__Note:__ supported version of LibreOffice Calc is 6.4.7.2 -- version 7 doesn't work.

   _a.
 Shaping_

 All fonts should be scaled so the height of a capital X matches the Cormorant font.